Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Results

 where $|G|$ refers to the number of entries in $G$.
 For Gaussian outer kernels it directly follows from Eq.~\eqref{eq:PQK-std} that the projected quantum circuit contribution $F_{\boldsymbol{\theta}}(\mathbf{x},\mathbf{x}^\prime)$ becomes

 Thus, calculating $d(G|G^\prime)$ also defines a difference measure between projected quantum circuit contributions $F$ and $F^\prime$, which moreover also holds for the Mat\'ern and RationalQuadratic outer kernels, cf. Eqs.~\eqref{eq:Matern} and~\eqref{eq:rationalq}, respectively.
 Figure~\ref{fig:indepth-pqk-qfmnist} exemplifies this for the QFMNIST ($d=8$) dataset for Gaussian outer kernel function.

-Each section in the central $d(G|G^\prime)$ heatmap plot corresponds to a family of projected quantum circuits defined by a given measurement operator $O^k$ and is further subdivided into the different encoding circuits in the order as they appear in Appendix~\ref{sec:appendix-encoding-circuits}.
-There are regions with finite distances between two Gram matrices and regions with vanishing differences.
-This can be explained considering the $\mathrm{Var}(F)$ plot at the top as well as the zoomed-in examples of the $F$ heatmaps on the very right.
+Each section in the central $d(G|G^\prime)$ heatmap plot corresponds to a family of projected quantum circuits defined by a given measurement operator $O_{k}$ and is further subdivided into the different encoding circuits in the order as they appear in Appendix~\ref{sec:appendix-encoding-circuits}.
+There are both regions with finite distances between two Gram matrices and regions with vanishing differences.
+This can be explained by the $\mathrm{Var}(F)$ plot at the top as well as the zoomed-in examples of the $F$ heatmaps on the very right.
 Vanishing $d(G|G^\prime)$ distances correspond to Gram- and $F$-matrices that show favourable variance behavior or, in other words, lead to similar embeddings $F$ and $F^\prime$ in the corresponding Hilbert space (upper zoom-in plot).
 In contrast, finite distances (lower zoom-in plot) result from one Gram-/$F$-matrix being ill-conditioned, i.e., $\mathrm{var}(G)\to 0$ and thus $\mathrm{var}(F)\to 0$ or vice versa.
 Consequently, these matrices correspond to weakly performing models, while the others show better MSE scores as can be observed from the respective histogram plot on the right.
 Considering the $w_{\mathrm{e}}$- and $\gamma$-histograms on the left and on the bottom helps to understand the mechanisms which render these cases into the weak-performing regime.
 Here, $w_{\mathrm{e}}$ becomes comparatively small, while $\gamma$ becomes relatively large.
 With this mechanism we can \emph{a posteriori} explain the origin of bad performing PQK models in Figs.~\ref{fig:default-clf-reg-model-performance} and~\ref{fig:default-reg-clf-encoding-circs}.
 The analogous plots for the QFMNIST($d=8$) dataset for the remaining outer kernel functions are detailed in the Appendix~\ref{sec:appendix-detailed-results}.

 This analysis confirms our hypothesis that there is a synergy and interdependence between projected quantum circuits and outer kernels as well as QKM hyperparameters.
 As such, we conclude that PQK-based QKMs require careful examination of outer kernels \emph{and} suitable measurement operators to perform well on a given dataset.